gidesa/ocvWrapper24/README.md

 https://learn.microsoft.com/it-it/cpp/windows/latest-supported-vc-redist?view=msvc-170

 WARNING!
 64 bit applications could raise error "0xc000007b" if in the path the FIRST ocvWrapper or Opencv directory is the one for 32 bit.
-Inverse thing if a 32 bit application found in path a 64 bit DLL.
+Same error if a 32 bit application find in path a 64 bit DLL.

 # Delphi use